-This morning the Prime Minister announced that the lockdown will be extended to the 3rd of May.
-Before this announcement I had been frantically trying to jump through the numerous hoops required to get a travel pass to get from Rishikesh to Delhi to catch my flight which was due to depart in the early hours of the 17th of April.
+This morning the Indian Prime Minister announced that the lockdown will be extended to the 3rd of May.
+Before this announcement, I had been frantically trying to jump through the numerous hoops required to get a travel pass to get from Rishikesh to Delhi to catch my flight.
+Which was due to depart in the early hours of the 17th of April.

-After I purchased my flight ticket (which saw a waterfall of tears and tantrums in frustration at the airlines, current situation, my bank and the cost of the flight being 5 times what it initially cost me to get to India from Australia) I started to try and understand the process of arranging a movement pass to enable me to pass through different states in India to get to Delhi where my flight was to depart.
+After I purchased my flight ticket (which saw a waterfall of tears and tantrums in frustration at the airlines, current situation, my bank, and the cost of the flight being 5 times what it initially cost me to get to India from Australia) I started to try and understand the process of arranging a movement pass.
+This was needed for me to pass through different states in India to get to Delhi where my flight would leave.

-I received advice from one of the Australians who is also in Rishikesh that I needed to request information through the Australian High Commission (AHC) who advised that I needed to arrange a series of other documents before they could provide me what I was requesting.
-I followed as they said and I went to the local police station, who advised that we would need to complete an application form with details of a taxi driver and would first needed to go to the district magistrate.
+I received advice from one of the Australians who is also in Rishikesh.
+They said that I needed to request information through the Australian High Commission (AHC).
+They advised that I needed to arrange a series of other documents before they could provide me what I was requesting.
+I followed as they said and I went to the local police station.
+The police advised that we would need to complete an application form with details of a taxi driver.
+And to do that we would first need to go to the district magistrate.

-Due to the curfew being no one is allowed outside after 1pm, we were unable to do this all on the same day.
-On Easter Monday a friend and I went to the district magistrate’s office, with an application we had created based off templates of other countries, however the office was closed.
+Due to the curfew and no one being allowed outside after 1pm, we were unable to do this all on the same day.
+On Easter Monday a friend and I went to the district magistrate’s office.
+We had an application we had created based on templates of other countries, however the office was closed.
 We then went to the police station and were advised that without permission from our embassies they were unable to do anything for us.

-By this point my patience with the AHC was exceptionally thin.
+By this point, my patience with the AHC was exceptionally thin.
 I was beyond frustrated that a group of Australians had been able to organize private charter flights to get Australians home, yet the AHC and our government were incapable of doing so.
 Why were they unable to achieve the same result as this group of Australians?
 Surely they are better connected than they are.
-I was also exceptionally frustrated that they would not provide me with the documentation I required, having only 2 days to complete the entire process.
-They would send email updates making statements about the private charters saying they were unable to endorse these flights and that they would continue to advise us of our commercial flight options.
+I was also exceptionally frustrated that they would not provide me with the documentation I required.
+Having only 2 days to complete the entire process.
+They would send email updates making statements about the private charters.
+Saying they were unable to endorse these flights and that they would continue to advise us of our commercial flight options.
 This is untrue.
-Not once did they ever provide any guidance on commercial flights, other than to advise us that when the government decided they would not be collecting us, that a commercial flight would be out best option.
+Not once did they ever provide any guidance on commercial flights.
+Other than to advise us that when the government decided they would not be collecting us.
+Then that a commercial flight would be our best option.

-I collected the authorization letters that were being provided by other countries embassies and sent them through to AHC requesting the sent me the same as a matter of urgency.
+I collected the authorization letters that were being provided by other countries embassies and sent them through to AHC.
+Asking that they send me the same as a matter of urgency.
 I currently still do not have this documentation.
-If I had received it by now, there may be a slim chance I would be able to get the documents arranged, but that is not the case.
-I am so incredibly disappointed with the AHC and their inability to assist Australian citizens during this time.
-Perhaps they are understaffed as no one was aware an event such as this could occur, but I can only imagine the amount of money people would be losing on their flight tickets as the AHC is unable to provide accurate information, or provide the required documents in a timely manner.
+If I had received it by now, there may be a slim chance I would be able to get the documents arranged.
+But that is not the case.
+I am so incredibly disappointed with the AHC and its inability to assist Australian citizens during this time.
+Perhaps they are understaffed as no one was aware an event such as this could occur.
+But I can only imagine the amount of money people would be losing on their flight tickets.
+Simply because the AHC is unable to provide accurate information.
+Or provide the required documents in a timely manner.